This might strike you as a bit odd at first – to be honest, it did me too – but technology can be your ally when it comes to meditation.

 - M!indi (iPhone, PC) – this app relies on the principles of ACT (Acceptance and Commitment Therapy, founded by Steven Hayes, PhD – this week’s guest in the Making Mindfulness Work webinar series) to coach you on approaching your own thoughts, feelings, and emotions.
 Every day, the app will send you messages to help build confidence, awareness, and mental resilience.

 But even with technology, mindfulness is only useful if it’s being practiced and applied.
-That’s why we’ve created the Making Mindfulness Work series.
+That’s why we’ve created a series devoted to mindfulness.

 Do you have any patients for whom a mindfulness app would encourage their mindfulness practice?
 Have you ever tried any similar apps yourself?
 Please leave a comment below.